jengelh/libhx/doc/socket_functions.rst

 ``HX_addrport_split``
-	Splits a host specification like ``[fe80::1]:80`` or ``127.0.0.1:80`` into a host and port part.
-The ``host`` parameter should point to a buffer of size ``hsize``. ``port`` may be NULL.
-If ``spec`` did not contain a port part, ``*port`` will *not* be updated, so it is wise to set a default port first like in the example below.
-Upon success, the value 2 is returned if both a host and a port were parsed (irrespective of ``port`` being NULL or not).
-The value 1 is returned if only a host portion was parsed.
+	Splits a host specification like ``[fe80::1]:80`` or ``127.0.0.1:80`` into a host and port part. ``host`` is a buffer of size ``hsize`` that will be filled with the host portion.
+The port output parameter is only written to when not NULL.
+If both a host and a port parts are detected, the return value will be 2.
+If only a host part is detected, the return value will be 1 and the port output parameter will not be written to at all.
+Therefore, it makes sense to initialize the port variable to something prior to calling HX_addrport_split.
 Upon error, a negative errno value is returned.

 ``HX_inet_connect``
 	The function first resolves the specified host or IPv6/IPv4 address